drewdeencio/Challenge-One/README.md

 # Description

-* This challenge was to refactor an existing site "Horiseon" to make it more accessible without changing the appearance of the website.
+* This challenge was to refactor an existing site "Horiseon" to make it more accessible using HTML and CSS without changing the appearance of the website.

 # Changelog